kbr/autocron/docs/index.rst

 A ``cron`` decorated function should not return a result and also should not get called from the application.
 Also ``cron`` accepts keyword arguments like ``minutes`` and ``hours`` instead of a cron-formated string.

-If a ``delay`` decorated function returns a result, this result is unchanged in case that autocron is not active.
-If autocron is active the decorated function will return a unique identifier (type ``uuid``) instead.
-This identifier allows to access the result at a later time.
+A ``delay`` decorated function returns a ``TaskResult`` instance as result, no matter whether autocron is active or not.
+A ``TaskResult`` instance provides attributes like ``is_ready`` which is a ``boolean`` indicating whether a result is available.
+In this case the function result is accessible by ``TaskResult.result``.
+In case the result should get ignored it is safe to ignore the returned ``TaskResult`` instance. autocon deletes outdated results from time to time from the database.

 **Activate and deactivate:** for development web-frameworks provide debug-settings in one or the other way.
 For debugging it is often desired to not run background processes at the same time. autocron provides a global flag whether to start or not.
 This can be set by the autocron-admin tool.
 After installing autocron the admin-tool is available from the command line as the ``autocron`` command: ::